10th October, 2020

 Disable Locking Hints: 8755

 Forces uniform extent allocations instead of mixed page allocations 1118 – (SQL 2005 and 2008) To reduce TempDB contention.

-Ans: All sys objects are physically stored in resource database and logically available on every database.
+Ans: All sys objects are physically stored in the resource database and logically available on every database.

 Resource database can faster the service packs or upgrades

 Ans: Yes, in earlier versions upgrades requires dropping and recreating system objects now an upgrade requires a copy of the resource file.

-We are also capable of rollback the process, because it just needs to overwrite the existing with the older version resource copy.
+We are also capable of the rollback the process because it just needs to overwrite the existing with the older version resource copy.

 Ans: No only resource db cannot be moved, Resource db location is always depends on Master database location, if u want to move resource db you should also move master db.

 Ans: No way.
-The only way if you want to get a backup is use windows backup for option resource mdf and ldf files.
+The only way if you want to get a backup is use windows backup for option resource MDF and pdf files.

 Ans: I do alter column to BigInt